supercomputer7/mqtt-sip-doorbell-subscriber/README.md

 The `femtosip.py` code is subject to the GNU Affero General Public License.
 Anything else in the project is licensed under the MIT license

+## Personal note

+This is basically a relay between an MQTT subscribed notifications channel to initiating SIP calls.
+The original intent is for IoT home doorbell device which is created with an ESP32 MCU that sends notifications over the MQTT protocol, so it could trigger a SIP call to an extension (or maybe multiple extensions!) with this script which is running on another linux machine.

+However, it could be used for any other home automation that should initiate a SIP call, as you can imagine.
+If you find this useful in some way, then I am genuinely interested to hear what you do with this and how this code could be improved! :)